 The City Inspection Services Department utilizes an online application process allowing for both convenience and safety.
 The City Housing Department, in cooperation with the Development Services Department, offers affordable housing developers an opportunity to apply for expedited permitting.
-The application is available on the City of Pensacola Housing webpage.
+The application is available on the City of Pensacola Housing, Development Services, One-Stop Development, and Planning Department webpages.
 Affordable housing documentation is required to fast track the permitting application.

-AHAC recommends City of Pensacola Housing Department add the expedited permitting application to the City Inspection Division webpage.
+The incentive is being implemented in accordance with the plan.
 The AHAC will review the incentive on an annual basis.